fenwick67/self-hosted-ssb/README.md

 ## TODOs / notes

-for some reason clicking on a user's feed from another user's feed doesn't work?
-Will investigate.
+clicking on a user's feed from another user's feed doesn't work because the route doesn't change, need to eatch route in view controller